Can I Give My Puppy Table Scraps?

 Fruits without Seeds or Pits

-Some fruits can be a tasty and nutritious treat for your dog.
+Some fruits can be a tasty and nutritious for your dog.
 Options such as apples (without seeds), bananas, and watermelon (seedless) are safe choices.
 Remember to remove any seeds, pits, and peels before giving them to your dog to prevent choking hazards.
 Fruits should only be given in small quantities as they can be high in natural sugars.

 Eggs